As a best practice, most SaaS/subscription companies should remind customers in-app when they are past-due.

 How to set it up:

-In the following steps, we'll show you how to set up Intercom notifications to work in unison with your Churn Buster campaigns.
+In the following steps, we'll show you how to set up Intercom notifications to work seamlessly with your Churn Buster campaigns.

 - Connect Intercom with Stripe.
 There is an intercom/stripe integration built-in, so no code is necessary: https://docs.intercom.com/integrations/stripe-integration

-- Set up your first message.
-Target an Intercom popup that looks for "stripe_delinquent" to be "true."
+- Set up the 1st notification.
+Target an Intercom popup that looks for "stripe_subscription_status" to be "past_due"

 Hi Ken!
-Quick note: we're having trouble processing your [company name] payment.
+Quick note: we're having trouble processing your payment.
 We'll keep trying.
-If you need to update your payment information, go here.
+If you need to update your billing info, go here.
 Thanks!

-3. Set up your second message.
+3. Set up the 2nd notification.
 Target an Intercom popup that looks for "stripe_subscription_status" to be "unpaid."

-You can be a little more direct with this message:
+We can be more direct with this message:

 Hi Ken!
-We've been having trouble processing your [company name] payment, and your account is currently delinquent.
-Please update your payment information right away to avoid interruption to your service.
+We've been having trouble processing your payment, and your account is past-due.
+Please update your billing information right away to avoid interruption to your service.
 Thanks!

-For more a more aggressive approach, it's often effective to lock people out of accounts.
-Generally we'd recommend this at least 5 days after initial failed payment, and it could take the place of your Unpaid status popups.
+Note: For a more aggressive approach, it's often effective to initiate account lockouts to block further use of your service.
+Generally, we recommend waiting at least 5 days after the initial failed payment, and the lockout event could take the place of your 2nd notification (based on Stripe's "unpaid" invoice status).